Act for Managing Deposits and Remittance in Bank of Taiwan’s Overseas Branches during Japanese Colonial Era

 Article 6

-The deposits and remittances reimbursed by the government pursuant to this Statute are to be calculated into NT dollars by multiplying sixtyfold from the original currency amount.
-However, each amount reimbursed by the government in advance is limited to ten million NT dollars.
+The deposits and remittance reimbursed by the government pursuant to this Act are to be calculated into NT dollars by multiplying sixtyfold from the original currency amount.
+However, each amount of advance payment by the government for reimbursement is limited to ten million NT dollars.

-If the original currency for the deposits and remittance indicated in the preceding paragraph is reserves coupons, the amount in reserves coupons is to be translated into one dollar with 6 dollars of reserves coupons, and then the amount is to be calculated using the method indicated in the preceding paragraph into NT dollars for reimbursement.
+If the original currency for the deposits and remittance indicated in the preceding paragraph is reserve notes, the amount in reserve notes is to be translated into one dollar with 6 dollars of reserve notes, and then the amount is to be calculated using the method indicated in the preceding paragraph into NT dollars for reimbursement.

 The regulations in the preceding two paragraphs should also be applicable to cases which already filed reimbursement registration according to the announcement of the competent authority before this amendment comes into effect.